PooyaAlamirpour/AdvanceLaneLineDetection/ReadMe.md

 ])
 ```

-I used 'offset' for putting a margin around the output image.
+I used `offset` for putting a margin around the output image.
 You can see the result here:

 <img src="https://github.com/PooyaAlamirpour/AdvanceLaneLineDetection/blob/master/camera_cal/calibration8_untrans.png" width="640" border="10" />